Formed in 1949, the goals of the Chippewa Garden Club founding members continue to be our same goals today:

 protection of native plants and wildlife, and to encourage civic betterment.”

-In its 73-year history, the Chippewa Garden Club has won numerous awards for its Flower Shows and Civic Projects.
+In its 74-year history, the Chippewa Garden Club has won numerous awards for its Flower Shows and Civic Projects.
 Eight times the Club has been awarded the prestigious “Garden Club of the Year” by the Garden Club of Ohio (GCO).
 The first award was given in 1971 for our work in 1970; the most recent award was in 2018 for our work in 2017.

 The Chippewa Garden Club is a member of the Cleveland District of the Garden Club of Ohio; the Central Atlantic Region of the State Garden Clubs, Inc., National Garden Clubs, Inc. and Cleveland Botanical Gardens (now Holden Forests and Gardens).

 We generally meet the fourth Tuesday of each month at the Brecksville Human Services Center, Activity Room A, 2 Community Drive, Brecksville, Ohio.
-Please check this site often for updates of meetings, workshops, and community involvement.
+Please check this site often for updates of meetings, workshops and community involvement.

-Garden Club Executive Steering Committee:
+Garden Club Executive Board:

-- Secretary – Sandy Ladebue
+• Secretary – Sandy Ladebue

-- Treasurer – Kathy Habib
+• Treasurer – Kathy Habib

-- Finance – Lynne Evans
+• Finance – Debbie Schuckert and Lynne Evans

-- Historian – Margaret DeWolf
+• Historian – Margaret DeWolf

-- Past President – Jo Ann Bartsch
+• Past President – Jo Ann Bartsch

 Our Affiliations: